Dingles (department store): 1935 onwards

 The expansion programme had been made possible through growing profits every year since the end of the Second World War, except 1951.

-In 1970, E Dingle & Co bought the old-established Bath department store of Jolly & Son, with branches in Bristol and Cheltenham.
+In 1970, E Dingle & Co bought the old-established Bath department store of Jolly & Son, with a branch in Bristol.

 A year later, House of Fraser made moves to take over the business.
 As part of the discussions with Dingles' chairman, Winston Brimacombe, House of Fraser promised that the company would retain its own identity.
 Under House of Fraser, a further floor was added to the Plymouth store in 1975 and a new division within House of Fraser was created under the Dingles name.
 House of Fraser's existing department stores in the West Country which had been acquired as part of the J J Allen business were transferred into the new Dingles group as well as D H Evans in London and the two Devon department stores of J F Rockhey which had been part of the Harrods acquisition in 1959.
 The Welsh stores of Howells and David Evans were brought under Dingles management and, as House of Fraser extended its reach into southern England during the 1970s, further stores were added to the Dingles division from the acquisitions of Hide & Co. and Army & Navy Stores.

 In December 1988, a fire devastated the Plymouth store destroying the upper half of the building.
 The floors were replaced at an estimated cost of £13,200,000.
 Also in 1988 the Dingles group company name was changed from E J Dingle & Co Ltd to House of Fraser (Twelve) Ltd, although the stores continued to trade as Dingles.

 Since 2006 the Dingles name has been replaced by the national House of Fraser branding.